 - Minced garlic

 IMPORTANT: After marinating the chicken, drain the marinade into a small saucepan.
 Cook the marinade for 5-10 minutes before adding it to the stir-fry.
-I thicken the cooked marinade with Cornstarch as well.
-The last thing you want to do is add used marinade to cooked food.

 STEP BY STEP INSTRUCTIONS FOR SPICY CHICKEN VEGETABLE STIR FRY